 2% Loan Program

 Provides financing to small businesses to make building improvements and/or to purchase certain equipment.
 A private lender provides at least half the loan and the City provides a match, up to $50,000 at 2% interest or up to $75,000 in designated neighborhood commercial districts.

 Alternative Financing Program

 Provides Islamic-compliant financing without interest to small businesses to make building improvements and/or to purchase certain equipment.
-A private lender provides at least half the financing at its rate of return, and the City provides a match, up to $50,000, at a 2% rate of return.
+A private lender provides at least half the financing at its rate of return, and the City provides a match, up to $50,000 at a 2 percent rate of return.

 In collaboration with the Saint Paul Port Authority, small businesses and commercial properties can access financing for energy efficiency and renewable energy improvements.